-Monitoring is essential to establish what has been happening in Greater Cambridge, what is happening now, what may happen in the future, and what needs to be done to achieve policies and targets.
+Monitoring is essential in order to establish what has been happening in Greater Cambridge: what is happening now, what may happen in the future - and what needs to be done to achieve policies and targets.

 Councils produce an Authority Monitoring Report every year, which reports on the previous monitoring year from 1 April to 31 March.
 It contains information about the performance of planning policies set out in the adopted Local Plan and Area Action Plans, and also provides a general portrait of social, economic and environmental conditions in the city.

-We have now published the Authority Monitoring Report for 2019-20.
+We have now published the Authority Monitoring Report for 2021 to 2022.
 Older reports can be found in our Reports Archive.

-A housing trajectory is used by Councils to calculate their 5-year housing land supply and also to demonstrate that anticipated housing delivery will meet or exceed their housing requirement.
+A housing trajectory is used by Councils to calculate their five-year housing land supply and also to demonstrate that anticipated housing delivery will meet or exceed their housing requirement.

-As we can demonstrate a 5-year housing land supply for Greater Cambridge, the planning policies in the adopted Cambridge and South Cambridgeshire Local Plans 2018 will be given full weight in decisions on planning applications, unless there are other material considerations to take into account.
-This will be relevant for any planning applications that are being considered from 1 April 2020.
+As we can demonstrate a five-year housing land supply for Greater Cambridge, the planning policies in the adopted Cambridge and South Cambridgeshire Local Plans 2018 will be considered when making decisions on planning applications (unless there are other material factors to take into account).
+This will apply to any planning applications that are being considered from 1 April 2022.

 Housing Delivery Test

 The Housing Delivery Test (HDT) is an annual assessment of actual housing delivery over the previous three years, measured against the housing requirement for the district for that same time period.
 It was introduced in 2018, and is conducted by the Ministry of Homes, Communities and Local Government (MHCLG) using information supplied to them by local authorities.
 National planning policy and guidance sets out the consequences of different results of the Housing Delivery Test.